 Drizzle olive oil mixed with minced garlic all over the dough and brush it all over.

-Cover the baking sheet and keep it aside for the dough to rise for 30 minutes.
+Cover the baking sheet and keep it aside for 30 minutes.

 Remove the cover and top the dough with pizza sauce.